-Your treatment will be precisely guided using modern scanning techniques, usually under local anaesthetic and sedation (unless you prefer to be asleep).
+Your treatment will be precisely guided using modern scanning techniques, under local anaesthetic and gentle sedation.
 Most patients are best served by laser surgery (EVLT) or foam injection (UGFS) and all modern techniques are employed when needed.
 All main leaking veins can be sealed in a single treatment session, although foam injections may be better spaced across a few weeks.

 Thread / Spider veins